Jet132/AI-Engine/README.md

 * java fully tested
 * C# version in beta because i didn't test it

+# ATTENTION
+in the Java version don't use the gpu version

 # Example
 It has en build in example.
 The actual engine is under AIEngine.